-Odessa makes it to the top of the list as ‘the most dangerous city in Texas,’ with a significantly higher crime rate than the national average.
+Odessa makes it to the top of the list as ‘the most dangerous city in Texas,’ with a significantly higher crime rate than the national average as per NY Rent Own Sell.
 Known for its oil production and cowboy culture (yeehaw,) Odessa also struggles with widespread poverty, which often leads to criminal activity.

 The city has an economic dependence on the oil industry which has created a ‘boom-and-bust’ cycle that makes the social and economic disparities worse.
 Additionally, Odessa’s location is along a drug trafficking road which connects with Mexico.
 This contributes to the heightened high crime rates.
 Efforts to address these issues include investments in education, job training programs, and drug prevention initiatives.

-- Crime Rate: Odessa has a crime rate of 63.62 per 1,000 residents, with 1 in 16 residents being a victim of a crime.
+- Crime Rate: Odessa has a crime rate of 63.62 per 1,000 residents, with 1 in 16 residents being a victim of a crime as stated on A-Z Animals.

 - Violent Crimes: The city has a high rate of violent crimes, including murder, rape, robbery, and assault.